Marc-Edison-Vergeire/My_Portfolio/SOC Home Lab Projects/Virtual-SOC-Lab/README.md

 <h2>Cyber Threat Simulation Scenario</h2>
 <p>To simulate real-world enterprise threats within a controlled, resource-optimized framework, this architecture sets up a comprehensive environment modeling a cyber adversary attempting to compromise a critical corporate endpoint/s belonging to an employee.</p>
 <p>Operating from an isolated platform represented by the <b>Kali Linux</b> instance (<b>10.0.2.3</b>), the lab is fully provisioned to support any multi-stage attack lifecycle targeting the <b>Windows 10 Pro</b> workstation (<b>10.0.2.15</b>)—including aggressive reconnaissance, unauthorized credential harvesting, network-level exploits, remote connection attacks like SSH and RDP brute-forcing, and et cetera.</p>
 <p>With the core engineering phase complete, this deployment stands fully operational and optimized for defensive validation.
-As future simulations trigger malicious executions or privilege escalation techniques, <b>Microsoft System Monitor (Sysmon)</b> stands active on the target machine to capture granular, low-level behavioral event logs.
+As future simulations trigger malicious executions or privilege escalation techniques, <b>Microsoft System Monitor (Sysmon)</b> remains active on the target machine to capture granular, low-level behavioral event logs.
 This high-fidelity telemetry pipeline is ready to securely stream logs to the centralized <b>Ubuntu Server</b> running the <b>Wazuh SIEM Manager (10.0.2.4)</b>, which is configured to parse, correlate, and surface raw events into real-time, actionable security alerts. </p>
 <p>The underlying network and collection pipeline are completely verified, rendering this <b>SOC Home Lab</b> perfectly primed for diverse adversarial testing, behavioral analysis, and live incident triage.</p>

 <br>